OriginChain docs

 Multi-row OLTP - snapshot isolation with optimistic conflict detection.

-Intra-Segment PITR
+Sub-Second PITR

 Sub-second restore granularity.
-Continuous tail-shipping.
+Continuous log archive.

 Multi-Writer Cluster